Dahéli Hall: Career

 Hall is a writer, director and comic actress, best known as a cast member on Season 13 (5 episodes 2008) of MADtv, and as the zaniest cast member on BET's prank dating show Hell Date.
 Her body of work also includes several web series created under the banner www.Tickles.Tv; a documentary short film and a finalist in the HBO short films awards, for The Memo 2004 and Mandingo in a Box 2006.

 She says about comedy "... comedy is my primary vehicle for expressing myself.
 I describe my style as a special blend of humor and intelligence.
 I think of comedy as "the great diplomat": "I believe people are most open when they laugh, and that's perfect time to get them thinking and communicating."

 A common theme in hall's film and stand-up comedy is the range of social issues that black people face.
 Her first work of note, a short film entitled The Memo, explores in comedic fashion the misadventures of Ted, who does not "get the memo" that the black revolution has begun.
 Mandingo in a Box features a life-sized, black, male "lover doll" that supposedly represents the ideal man for black women.
 Hall made a slight creative departure as creative producer of The Peace Process, a documentary that centers on a young man who tries to set a positive example in his heavily gang-influenced community.

 Hall has also lent her talents to teaching acting as a substitute instructor at the LA County High School for the Arts, where she taught and created a curriculum for 10th- to 12th-grade high-school students on the basic principles of improvisation.
 Her first foray into teaching began in Spring 2005 as a documentary film instructor at the Zeitgeist Community Learning Center, where she taught Crenshaw area high-school students how to shoot, direct and edit their own short documentary films.
 Dahéli continued lending her talents in the classroom serving as a guest lecturer at several colleges and universities including Los Angeles Valley College as well as, Clark Atlanta and the University of Georgia, both in Atlanta.
 Most recently, she returned to New York to give a lecture at the Fieldston School (College Prep Academy), on "Gender Politics in the Performing Arts".

 In 2013 Hall was involved as a mentor at the NYUinLA Mentorship Program for 8 months.

 Hall now puts on her own comedy variety show every month called Dahéli Live! with episodes searchable on YouTube.

 MADtv

-Hall joined the cast of MADtv Season 13 in 2008 as a feature performer.
+Hall joined the cast of MADtv in 2008 as a featured performer during the show's 13th season, which was shortened due the 2007-08 Writer's Guild of America strike.
 She became the fourth African-American female cast member in the show's history (Debra Wilson, Daniele Gaither and Nicole Randall Johnson were the first three), and the only one to be Afro-Caribbean.
-Hall only appeared in five episodes of Season Thirteen.
+Hall only appeared in five episodes of the show's thirteenth season.